Abu Dharr al-Ghifari: Al-Rabathah

 A relevant story about him is:

 A man visited him once and when he found his house almost bare, he asked Abu Dharr: "Where are your possessions?"

 Abu Dharr said: "We have a house yonder (meaning the hereafter), to which we send the best of our possessions."

 The man understood what Abu Dharr meant and replied: "But you must have some possessions so long as you are in this abode."

 "The owner of this abode will not leave us in it," said Abu Dharr.

 Also, when the governor (amir) of Syria sent Abu Dharr three hundred dinars to meet his needs, he returned the money saying, "Does not the amir find a servant more deserving of it than I?"

-Prophet Muhammad said about him: "The earth does not carry nor the heavens cover a man more true and faithful than Abu Dharr."
+Muhammad said about him: "The earth does not carry nor the heavens cover a man more true and faithful than Abu Dharr."

-Abu Dharr continued in his simple life, and dedicated himself to Allah alone until his death in 652 CE.
+Abu Dharr died in 652 CE.

 Shi'a view

 Aba Dharr is considered one of the greatest and most loyal sahaba, along with Salman the Persian, Miqdad ibn Aswad, and Ammar ibn Yasir.

 When Abu Dharr was exiled to al-Rabathah by Caliph Uthman bin Affan under duress from Muawiyah, Ali and his sons, Hasan and Husayn, went to see him off.
 Ali said to him:

 Abu Dharr, you've become very angry for Allah.
 The people are worried about their religion, and you are worried about your religion.
 So, leave what they are worried about in your hands and escape from them with what you're worried about.
 They're in need of what you've prevented them from.
 And you're in no need of what they've prevented you from.
 Tomorrow you'll know who will be the winner.
 Abu Dharr, nothing amuses you but the truth and nothing annoys you but the untruth.

-Abu Dharr, his wife and his daughter were exiled to al-Rabathah, a rural town outside Madinah, as he recalled Prophet Muhammad's words: "Abu Dharr, may Allah have mercy upon you.
+Abu Dharr, his wife and his daughter were exiled to al-Rabathah, a rural town outside Madinah, as he recalled Muhammad's words: "Abu Dharr, may Allah have mercy upon you.
 You'll live alone, die alone, rise from the dead alone and enter Paradise alone."

-Abu Dharr was a man of extreme devotion to Islam, and Prophet Muhammad is believed to have said about him:
+Abu Dharr was extremely devoted to Islam, and Muhammad is believed to have said about him:

 Abu Dharr is like Isa ibn Maryam (Jesus) of my nation in his zuhd (asceticism) and wara' (piety).